mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

 # Adding new projects to WrapDB

-If you don't have permissions to do something on this page, please open an issue at [wrapweb](https://github.com/mesonbuild/wrapweb/issues) to let us know that you want to start new project.
+If you would like to submit a new Wrap to the WrapDB, please file an issue on the [wrapweb bug tracker](https://github.com/mesonbuild/wrapweb/issues).

 ## Overview